 There are typically over 1,000 Massachusetts truck accidents every year, nearly half of which involve out-of-state motor carriers.
 In 2006, 34 people were killed in Massachusetts trucking accidents.

 For more information on the regulations, see the FMCSA website.
-For an overview of what information FMSCA is considering in formulating a new rule, see this presentation.
 The Truck Safety Coalition has a collection of stories and press releases on the hours-of-service rule and trucker fatigue.

 The handrails are also the subject of litigation in Suffolk Superior Court.
 The widow of State Trooper Vincent Cila, who was killed after hitting a handrail post while on a motorcycle in 2005, has filed a wrongful death suit against multiple parties, including the state Turnpike Authority.
 The defendants assert that the handrails meet all applicable safety standards and regulations.